Skip to contents

 1. The API URL for your RSpace instance (this is typically the URL of your RSpace instance followed by api/v1, e.g. https://leiden.researchspace.com/api/v1)

 2. Your API key, which is an authentication token you can use instead of your username and password.
-To create an API key go to ‘Manage API Key’ section of your RSpace profile page (MyRSpace -> Profile).
+To create an API key go to ‘Manage API Key’ section of your RSpace profile page (MyRSpace -> My Profile).
 You should keep your API key private.
-You can regenerate API key at any time, which will invalidate the old key.
+You can regenerate an API key at any time, which will invalidate the old key.

-You can use the set_api_url() and set_api_key() function to make these available to rspacer in the current session.
+You can use the set_api_url() and set_api_key() functions to make these available to rspacer in the current session.
 To make this information persistent you can store it in environment variables.
 An easy way to do this is with usethis::edit_r_environ(); in the file that opens, you should add the following lines (insert your own URL and key):

 RSPACE_API_URL="https://leiden.researchspace.com/api/v1"